 Arts and Culture

 Annapolis’ thriving arts and culture scene doesn’t slow down just because it’s January.
 Visit the Arts District on West Street and stop in the handful of art galleries offering fine art, sculpture, pottery, and more.
 (There are about two dozen art galleries located throughout Annapolis).
 Performing arts are also in full swing in January.
-The Annapolis Shakespeare Company – hailed as the foremost professional theatre company in town – closes out a month-long performance of the American Classic, It’s a Wonderful Life, and always has one or two great performances happening each month.
+The Annapolis Shakespeare Company – hailed as the foremost professional theatre company in town – closes out a month-long performance of the American Classic, A Christmas Carol, and always has one or two great performances happening each month.
 The Annapolis Symphony Orchestra (ASO), and The Ballet Theatre of Maryland are two other great options to check out when looking for entertainment in Annapolis during January.

 Live music can be found at many of the city’s bars and restaurants throughout the year, and January is no different.
 Venues like Rams Head on Stage bring in nationally-recognized names for music lovers year-round, making it the perfect choice for your music fix.
 Other venues like, Metropolitan and 49 West Coffeehouse in the Arts District offer small, intimate shows for music lovers of all types.